 - Kevlar Wicks: 2″ (5 cm) Wide, 4″ (10 cm) Tall

-– Do not use white gas, benzene or alcohol based liquids because it can destroy the silicone.
+Do not use white gas, benzene, or alcohol-based liquids because they can destroy the silicone.

 – Do not hold the staff vertically.
 Spin it, or keep it horizontally!

-– If the connection is turning but not getting strong, it means that the rubber became slippery.
-This can be because of oily dirt or cold!
-In this case you need to clean the top of the rubber joint or just get it wet – it should work perfectly again.
+If the connection is turning but not getting strong, it means that the rubber has become slippery.
+This can be because of oily dirt or a cold!
+In this case, you need to clean the top of the rubber joint or just get it wet; it should work perfectly again.

 Fire Safety Tips

-Before you begin practicing fire spinning please be prepared and confident.
-Most importantly, so nobody gets injured, wear tighter fitting clothes and never burn alone!
-Please review the Home of Poi Fire Safety Guidelines for detailed information on fuels, safety procedures and basic first aid for burns.
+Practicing fire flow art requires preparation and confidence.
+Most importantly, wear tighter-fitting clothes to prevent injury and never burn alone!
+Please review the Home of Poi Fire Safety Guidelines for detailed information on fuels, safety procedures, and basic first aid for burns.

-Spinning fire in public spaces can be dangerous, and you are responsible for any and all damage to property and injury to yourself and others.
-The North American Fire Arts Association has resources for fire artists including safety, insurance and guidelines for obtaining fire permits.
+Spinning fire in public spaces can be dangerous, and you are responsible for any damage to property and injury to yourself and others.
+The North American Fire Arts Association has resources for fire artists including safety, insurance, and guidelines for obtaining fire permits.